Spreading dynamics of an infection in a growing population: Discussion and conclusion

-We focused on bacteriophages infecting bacteria.
-Variations on this model will also likely be applicable to other systems where growth and invasion occur on similar time scales, e.g., chronic diseases, technological developments and mutations spreading through exponentially growing human or animal populations, or, as with the FKPP equation itself, in wholly unexpected fields.
+Finally, variations on this model will also likely be applicable to other systems where growth and invasion occur on similar time scales, e.g., chronic diseases, technological developments and mutations spreading through exponentially growing human or animal populations, or, as with the FKPP equation itself, in wholly unexpected fields.
 The benefit of the bacteria/bacteriophage system is that it is readily accessible to experiment.